codeboyatwork/swim_backend/README.md

 # swim_backend
-swim backend with simple springboot app
+swim backend with simple springboot app prerequiste create a db using mysql.